-It is considered a type of uterine duplicational anomaly and results from partial or complete failure of resorption of the uterovaginal septum after fusion of the para-mesonephric ducts.
+Septate uterus is considered a type of uterine duplication anomaly.
+It results from the partial or complete failure of resorption of the uterovaginal septum after fusion of the paramesonephric ducts.
 The septum is usually fibrous but can also have varying muscular components.

-- partial septum involves endometrial canal but not cervix - sub-septate uterus
+- a partial septum (subseptate uterus) involves the endometrial canal but not the cervix

-On ultrasound, the echogenic endometrial cavities are separated at the fundus by the intermediate echogenicity of the myometrium in all partial septa and within the fundal segments of complete septa.
-The external uterine contour must demonstrate a convex, flat, or mildly concave (ideally no more than 1cm) configuration and may best be appreciated on transverse images of the uterus.
+The echogenic endometrial stripe is separated at the fundus by the intermediate echogenicity septum (which is isoechoic to myometrium).
+In a complete septate uterus, the septum extends to the cervix.
+The external uterine contour must demonstrate a convex, flat, or mildly concave (ideally <1 cm) configuration and may best be appreciated on coronal images of the uterus.

-May show vascularity in the septum in 70% of cases : and if present may be associated with a higher rate of obstetric complications 8
+Color Doppler may show vascularity in the septum (70% of cases) which, if present, may be associated with a higher rate of obstetric complications 8.

-MRI is considered the imaging modality choice in modern radiological practice.
+MRI is considered the current imaging modality of choice.

 On MR images, the septate uterus is generally normal in size and each endometrial cavity appears smaller than the configuration of a normal cavity.

-The septum may be composed of fibrous tissue (low T2 signal intensity), myometrium (intermediate signal) or both 2.
+The septum may be composed of fibrous tissue (low T2 signal intensity), myometrial tissue (intermediate signal), or both 2.